ANISH0309/movie-info-backend/README.md

+# Movie Search App

-A movie search app which uses omdb api built using NodeJS and Express.
+A movie search app built using NodeJS and Express, which uses omdb api.